 Using Native epoll

-The stream Java client uses the Netty network framework and its Java NIO transport implementation by default.
-This should be a reasonable default for most applications.
+The stream Java client uses Netty's Java NIO transport by default, which works well for most applications.

-Other JNI transports can be configured in the same way.
+Other JNI transports follow the same configuration pattern.

 classifier.